stoubian/backbone.crossfilter/README.md

-# backbone.crossfilter
+# Backbone.Crossfilter
-A Crossfilter port to Backbone Framework.
+_A Crossfilter port to Backbone Framework._

-With backbone.crossfilter you can easily access the powerfull filter functions of <a href="http://square.github.io/crossfilter/">Crossfilter</a> within your <a href="http://backbonejs.org/">Backbone</a> app.
+With backbone.crossfilter you can easily access the powerfull filter functions of [Crossfilter](http://square.github.io/crossfilter/) within your [Backbone](http://backbonejs.org/) app.

-For now it is working just if you use <a href="http://www.requirejs.org/">requirejs</a>
-It detects if you are using <a href="http://www.requirejs.org/">requirejs</a> or AMD like tools to set its dependencies.
+It detects if you are using [requirejs](http://www.requirejs.org/) or AMD like tools to set its dependencies.
 If you don't have any of this tools, USE IT or declare your scripts in that order:
 * ```<script src="/js/dependencies/jquery.js"></script>```